 - “Marketing Associate” instead of “Brand Growth Ninja.”

-These simple terms catch a person’s eye.
+These standard job titles improve visibility in job search results and immediately communicate role seniority and function.
 They also allow skilled individuals to find you in their job searches.

 Step 2: Outline Key Responsibilities